 Students may change subjects at the beginning of each semester.
 To do so, their School Supervisor needs to send a request, in writing, to the appropriate DECV Year Level Coordinator.
-All changes need to be requested by the following dates:
+All changes need to be requested.

 In order to withdraw a student from a subject they are studying at the DECV, school supervisors need to send a request, in writing, to the appropriate Year Level Coordinator.
 Once a request is received, the student will be withdrawn from the DECV student database and from VASS.
-All requests need to be sent by the following dates:
+All requests need to be sent.

 After materials have been received and the course has commenced, refunds are not available.
 The DECV cannot accept responsibility for changes in personal circumstances after the receipt of materials and once instruction has commenced.
 Refunds will be considered under exceptional circumstances only.
 Requests must be in writing.
 In cases where a refund is provided, a $30 administrative fee will be deducted.